SuikoAkari/ArkFieldPS/README.md

         }
     };
     ```
-    Make sure to enable "Decrypt HTTPS traffic" and install the certificate within fiddler!
-      - Tools (top left in menubar) -> Options -> HTTPS -> Check "Capture HTTPS CONNECTs", "Decrypt HTTPS traffic" and also Actions (right next to "Capture HTTPS CONNECTs") -> Trust Root Certificate and press "Yes"

-    Or you can use mitmproxy command:
+    Or you can use the mitmproxy command:

     ```shell
     mitmproxy -s ak.py